$p$-robust equilibrated flux reconstruction in ${\boldsymbol H}(\mathrm{curl})$ based on local minimizations. Application to a posteriori analysis of the curl-curl problem: Introduction

 The purpose of this contribution is to design an equilibrated flux reconstruction in $\HC$ employing best-possible local fluxes.
 In doing so, we rely on localization by the partition of unity via the hat functions and overlapping flux combinations, in generalization of the concept of~\cite{Braess_Scho_a_post_edge_08} to arbitrary $p \geq 0$.
 Consequently, we identify the equivalent in $\HC$ of the concept of equilibrated flux reconstruction in $\HDV$ from~\cite{Dest_Met_expl_err_CFE_99, Braess_Scho_a_post_edge_08, Brae_Pill_Sch_p_rob_09, Ern_Voh_p_rob_15, Ern_Voh_p_rob_3D_20}.
 This is then used for a posteriori error estimation when the N\'ed\'elec (edge) finite elements of arbitrary degree $p \geq 0$ are used for approximation of the curl--curl problem.
-It leads to guaranteed, fully computable, and constant-free a posteriori error estimates, including higher-order data oscillation terms, that are locally efficient and robust with respect to the polynomial degree $p$.
+It leads to guaranteed, fully computable, and constant-free a posteriori error estimates that are locally efficient and robust with respect to the polynomial degree $p$; (higher-order) data oscillation terms \cye{are rigorously included in our analysis}.
 Our $p$-robust efficiency proofs are based on the seminal volume and tangential trace $p$-robust extensions on a single tetrahedron of Costabel and McIntosh~\cite[Proposition~4.2]{Cost_McInt_Bog_Poinc_10} and Demkowicz \eal~\cite[Theorem~7.2]{Demk_Gop_Sch_ext_II_09}.
-These results were recently extended in~\cite[Theorem~3.1]{Chaum_Ern_Voh_Maxw_21} into a stable broken polynomial extension for an edge patch of tetrahedra.
-We formulate it here as a conjecture for a vertex patch of tetrahedra.
+These results were recently extended into a stable broken polynomial extension for \cye{a single tetrahedron in Chaumont-Frelet~\eal\ \cite[Theorem~2]{Chaum_Ern_Voh_curl_elm_20},} an edge patch of tetrahedra \cye{in Chaumont-Frelet~\eal\ \cite[Theorem~3.1]{Chaum_Ern_Voh_Maxw_22}}\cye{, and for a vertex patch of tetrahedra in Chaumont-Frelet and Vohral\'ik~\cite[Theorem~3.3, see also Corollary~4.3]{Chaum_Voh_p_rob_3D_H_curl_22}.}